 The fifth point is very critical.
 If you already have a good or bad experience working with design teams or designers, then you already know the value of design and you already know what good design brings onto the table and how it improves your products.

 If you have just started working or you haven’t yet, the critical decision is to make or buy – whether I should have my own team or I should work with an external agency.
 The very first experience of an experience design team is also very important.
 Because if you have a very bad experience right at the outset, your design team establishment may get delayed.
 So, it’s extremely important to select the right partner or the right team.

 A great design provides a great user experience, which gives you a competitive advantage and a long-term value for your business.
-It differentiates your business and make you an experience leader in your domain.
-So, in order to outshine the competition, you must follow the five ways – focus on your users, have clarity about your business and goals, convert data points into design, test your designs few times and finally decide on setting up or hiring a design team.
+The advantages of design elevate your business and make you an experienced leader in your domain.
+So, in order to outshine the competition, you must follow the five ways – focus on your users, have clarity about your business and goals, convert data and insights into design, test your designs a few times and finally decide on setting your design team or hire a specialized UX design company.

 All these steps are important, but the last step is the most important one because ultimately, a great design team is going to furnish your users with a great experience.

 After all, your product is only as good as the product manager.

 So, it is important to select a design team that talks about the value of design and that is familiar with the ROI of design.
 If you want to achieve business goals with design, discover the exciting UX world with us!